In bombing Gaza, Netanyahu has chosen domestic politics over hostages

 Another theory in Israel is that the decision to return to war in Gaza is related to fierce criticism Mr Netanyahu has faced over his decision last week to oust his domestic intelligence chief, Ronen Bar.

-Israeli media has reported that he fired Bar to thwart planned investigations into how Hamas’s bloody 7 October happened and into Israeli connections funding streams to the militant group.
+Israeli media has reported that he fired Bar to thwart planned investigations into how Hamas’s 2023 attack happened and into Israeli connections with funding streams to the militant group.

-All of this has provided a fraught backdrop to already messy and muddy negotiations for a truce in recent days, with all sides - Hamas, Israel, or Donald Trump’s top negotiator Steve Witkoff - putting forward unsuccessful proposals.
+All of this has provided a fraught backdrop to already messy and muddy negotiations for a lasting truce in recent days, with all sides – Hamas, Israel, or Donald Trump’s top negotiator Steve Witkoff –putting forward unsuccessful proposals.

 Mr Netanyahu has made it clear that he does not want to move to phase two and instead suggested an extension of phase one which would require Hamas to release half of its remaining hostages – the militant group’s main bargaining chip – in exchange for a ceasefire extension and a promise to negotiate a lasting truce.